Tmanuk/love-and-dread/README.md

-# Love & Dread
+# Love & Dread (Advanced)
-This is the full working version of the escape-the-mansion game.
+This is the full interactive version of the game with room logic and character powers.